 As for house cleaning, there's an even greater difference of perception about who does the work.
-Fifty-three percent of men said they do at least half, up from 40 percent in 1992.
-But only 20 percent of women said their spouse does at least half, up from 18 percent in 1992, not a statistically significant difference.
+Fifty-three percent of men said they do at least half, up from 40% in 1992.
+But only 21% of women said their spouse or partner does at least half, up from 18% in 1992, not a statistically significant difference.

 "It has clearly become more socially acceptable for men to be and to say they are involved in child care, cooking and cleaning over the past three decades than it was in the past," the report said.

 Growing Work-Life Conflict for Men

-As fathers and husbands increase their responsibilities at home, they're also experiencing more difficulty balancing work and family duties.
+As fathers, husbands, and other male partners increase their responsibilities at home, they're also experiencing more difficulty balancing work and family duties.

 In 2008, 49% of men reported feeling work-life conflict, up from 34% in 1977.
 That compares with 43% of women feeling the conflict in 2008, up from 34% in 1977.

-Fathers were hit the hardest, with 59 percent of dads in dual-earner households reporting work-family conflict, versus 35 percent in 1977.
-In single-earner families, 50 percent of fathers felt the conflict.
+Fathers were hit the hardest, with 60% of dads in dual-earner households reporting work-life conflict, vs. 35% in 1977.
+In single-earner families, 49% of fathers felt the tension.